V4Fire/Client/src/super/i-block/modules/lfc/README.md

 # super/i-block/modules/lfc

-This module provides a class with some helper methods to work with a component life cycle.
+This module provides a class with helper methods to work with a component life cycle.

+## Why is this module needed?

+One of the main causes of performance problems in applications with automatic view updates is uncontrolled work with component states.
+In simple terms, if we change the component state too often, then this forces it to do more re-renders, which in turn reduces performance.
+This module solves this problem.
+It provides a set of methods to "collapse" such adjacent state updates and performing them in a single update, which reduces the need for re-rendering.

+## Methods

-## isBeforeCreate
+### isBeforeCreate

-Returns true if the component hook is equal to one of "before create" hooks: `beforeRuntime`, `beforeCreate`, `beforeDataCreate`.
+Returns true if the active component hook is equal to one of "before-create" hooks: `beforeRuntime`, `beforeCreate`, `beforeDataCreate`.

 ```js
 console.log(this.lfc.isBeforeCreate());